WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo1.md

 # Steps 🛠️

+## Unlocking the Bootloader

+If not already done, please first proceed with the [Unlocking the Bootloader](UnlockingBootloader-SurfaceDuo1.md) guide for Surface Duo 1.
+Come back once you're done.
+If you already followed this guide, please skip the unlocking section.

 ## Partitioning

-If not already done, please first proceed with the [Partitioning](Partitioning-SurfaceDuo1.md) guide for Surface Duo 1.
+If not already done, please proceed with the [Partitioning](Partitioning-SurfaceDuo1.md) guide for Surface Duo 1.
 Come back once you're done.
 If you already followed this guide, please instead follow the [Reinstall Windows](ReinstallWindows-SurfaceDuo1.md) guide, not this one.

 ## Getting to Mass Storage Mode